moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab6.md

 For this example, let's suppose that an issue occurred in GitLab Rails.
 To simulate this:

-1. Stop the `puma` service by running `sudo gitlab-ctl stop puma`
+1. Stop the `puma` service by running `sudo gitlab-ctl stop puma`.

 1. Navigate to your GitLab instance.
 Note that you get a `502 Waiting for GitLab to boot` error.

 1. The first location that requests reach for this component is Nginx.
-Let's take a look at the logs by running
+Let's take a look at the logs by running:

     ```bash
     cat /var/log/gitlab/nginx/gitlab_access.log